Generic Classes and Methods

 end

-In this example, both the result type of the value
+In this example, both the result type of the value method and the val parameter that will be yielded to the blk parameter of with_value are output positions.

 (The intuition for input positions is flipped: they’re all positions that would correspond to an input to the function, instead of all things that the function produces.
 This includes the direct arguments of the method, as well as the return values of any lambda functions or blocks passed into the method.)